louischan-oursky/features/all-in-one.md

 # Authgear

+## Authenticator

+Authgear supports various kinds of authenticator.
+Authenticator can be primary, secondary or both.

+### Password Authenticator

+Password authenticator is a primary authenticator.
+Every user has at most 1 password authenticator.

+### TOTP Authenticator

+TOTP authenticator is either primary or secondary.

+TOTP authenticator is specified in [RFC6238](https://tools.ietf.org/html/rfc6238) and [RFC4226](https://tools.ietf.org/html/rfc4226).

+In order to be compatible with existing authenticator applications like Google Authenticator, the following parameters are chosen:

+- The algorithm is always HMAC-SHA1.
+- The code is always 6-digit long.
+- The valid period of a code is always 30 seconds.

+To deal with clock skew, the code generated before or after the current time are also accepted.

+### OOB-OTP Authenticator

+Out-of-band One-time-password authenticator is either primary or secondary.

+OOB-OTP authenticator is bound to a verified recipient.
+The recipient can be a verified email address or a verified phone number that can receive SMS messages.

+The OTP is 4-digit long.

+### Bearer Token Authenticator

+Bearer token authenticator is secondary.

+A bearer token is generated during MFA when the user opt to skip MFA next time.

+The token is a cryptographically secure random string of 256 bits (32 bytes) in hex encoding.

+### Recovery Code Authenticator

+Recovery code authenticator is secondary.

+Recovery codes are generated when the user adds a secondary authenticator first time.

+The codes is cryptographically secure random 10-letter string in Crockford's Base32 alphabet.

+## Authentication

+TODO: Document secondary_authentication_mode

 ## Templates

 Authgear serves web pages and send email and SMS messages.
 Templates allow the developer to provide localization or even customize the default ones.